Byron/gitoxide/tasks.md

 * [ ] Add journey test to cover case with non-bare repository.
 Try to only read `non-bare` git config files and see the journey test fail.

-### Commit-Graph
+### gixp cat

-* [x] A plumbing command to extract some value from the current implementation, maybe statistics, or verification
-* [x] Application of the command above in a stress test
+* A program to cat objects and pretty-print them, similar to git cat-file.
+Useful to get a feel for 'locate(…)' performance and stress test it a little.

 ### Feature Flags